thecodingmachine/service-provider-registry/README.md

 Iterating the registry
 ======================

-The registry implements the `\Iterable` interface, so iterating it is as simple as a `foreach`:
+The registry implements the `\Traversable` interface, so iterating it is as simple as a `foreach`:

 ```php
 foreach ($registry as $serviceProvider) {